lukeboi/scroll-fourth-second/README.md

 # Early Grand Prize Scroll Finetuning Attempts

 ## Why is this so disorganized?
 The intersting file is finetune.py.
-Think of this repo as a messy workbench than a finished product.
-Nonetheless, I personally find the results here
+Think of this repo moreso as a messy workbench than a finished product.

 ## Why did you use the fourth place submission?
 All the top placing kaggle submissions all seem pretty similar.
 The fourth place team posted their training code first and I found their code pretty straightforward.
 I did not choose this one for archetecture reasons and I don't think the model archetecture is a signifigant factor in the results.

 ## Memory?
 Yes.
 Lots of it.
 This repo is quite large - I can't push --force to it due to github size constraints - and I had trouble running the traiing code locally on my 12GB 2080ti.
 I did all this work on a Lambda H100 although you sould be able to get away with any GPU that has >20gb vram.

+## Where are the model weights?
+Not in this repo due to size constraints, but I'm happy to send them to you!
+I don't think they'll be very useful however.
+Reach out on twitter or discord dm if you'd like them.

 # The original readme file